VLDCNDN/nestjs-reactjs-template/README.md

 <center><h1>Fullstack template: NestJS + ReactJS</h1></center>

 ## Description
-This is a template for
+This is a template for fullstack using nestjs
 - **NestJS** for back-end
 - **ReactJS** for front-end
   - **ReactJS Router** for front-end navigation